Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Analysis of the Kolmogorov widths for PDE collocation functionals

 i.e.\ instead of analyzing the Kolmogorov $n$-widths related to the RKHS $\ns$ we can analyze the $n$-widths related to the Sobolev space $H^\tau(\Omega)$, because they provide the same asymptotics.

-As remarked in \cite{schaback2019greedy}, a thorough analysis of those Kolmogorov $n$-widths for PDEs does not seem to be available so far in the literature.
+As remarked in \cite{schaback2019greedy}, a thorough analysis of those Kolmogorov $n$-widths for PDE collocation functionals does not seem to be available so far in the literature.
+We refer to \Cref{rem:relation_kolmogorov_widths} below for a discrimination from other types of PDE-related Kolmogorov $n$-widths.
 Nevertheless \cite{schaback2019greedy} conjectured that there should be a $\tau-$ (smoothness of the Hilbert space) and $d-$ (dimensionality of the domain $\Omega \subset \R^d$) dependent decay rate $\kappa(\tau, d)$ in the sense that

-Indeed it will be shown in the following that the Kolmogorov $n$-widths related to our PDE problems exactly behave according to this relation.
-We stress that the difficulty in obtaining bounds for $d_n(\Lambda)$ is due to the fact that $\Lambda$ is the union of two different sets of functionals.
+Indeed it will be proven in the following that the Kolmogorov $n$-widths related to our PDE problems exactly behave according to such a relation.
+We stress that the difficulty in obtaining bounds for $d_n(\Lambda)$ is due to the fact that $\Lambda$ is the union of two sets of different functionals.

-\begin{rem}[Relation to Kolmogorov $n$ widths for parametric PDEs] We want to briefly relate and discriminate the present notion of Kolmogorov widths for PDEs to other usage in literature.
+\begin{rem}[Relation to Kolmogorov $n$-widths for parametric PDEs] We want to briefly relate and discriminate the present type of Kolmogorov $n$-widths for PDE collocation functionals to another width in the literature.
 Especially in the context of parametric PDEs and projection-based model order reduction, solution manifolds of the parametric solutions appear and need to be approximated, e.g.\ \cite{Haasdonk2017}.
-A crucial property for successful approximation in these scenarios is a rapid decay of the Kolmogorov widths of those solution manifolds.
+A crucial property for successful approximation in these scenarios is a rapid decay of the Kolmogorov $n$-widths of those solution manifolds.
 Especially in transport-dominated cases, the decay can be very slow for the wave equation \cite{greif2019decay} or the convection of discontinuities \cite{ohlberger2016reduced}.
-In contrast, we here are not aiming at approximating solution manifolds of parametric PDE solutions, but addressing the Kolmogorov width of the set of the PDE collocation functionals of a single non-parametric PDE. \end{rem}
+In contrast, here we are not aiming at approximating solution manifolds of parametric PDE solutions, but addressing the Kolmogorov $n$-width of the set $\Lambda$ of the PDE collocation functionals of a single non-parametric PDE. \end{rem}